Justin Lee Collins: Television and film

 He signed a £3 million deal with ITV for a show which focused on topical issues, but with a comedic twist, titled The Justin Lee Collins Show on ITV2 which ran from March to May 2009.
-That year he became the host of the Sky One show Oops TV, which shows home videos of people doing stupid things and things going badly wrong.
+That year he became the host of the Sky One show Oops TV, which features comedic video clips.
 That August he appeared on JLC Is, a six-part series on Sky One depicting the comedian taking on challenges to become a Mexican wrestler, a surfer, a ballroom dancer, a ten-pin bowler, a high diver and a West End star.
 The following month on 11 September, whilst being interviewed on BBC Radio 1's Chris Moyles Show it was announced Collins had signed an exclusive deal with Channel 5, and he confirmed he would therefore not be making another series of The Justin Lee Collins Show for ITV2.
 On joining Five he hosted the game show Heads Or Tails, where players could win up to £1m by correctly calling coin flips, and a chat show called Good Times which was cancelled due to poor viewing figures.

 In Justin Lee Collins: The Wrestler, Collins trains for 10 days in Mexico with a Mexican Luchador (Mexican wrestler) who fights under the name Cassandro, as an exotico.
-Justin adopts a rudo (bad guy) Luchador persona, El Glorioso, or the Glorious Lee One, with his own wrestling mask.
+Collins adopts a rudo (bad guy) Luchador persona, El Glorioso, or the Glorious Lee One, with his own wrestling mask.
 His persona is given the blessing of El Hijo del Santo (The Son of Saint).
-Returning to London, Justin fights Cassan Dro in a Lucha libre event in the Roundhouse, ultimately losing and being unmasked.
+Returning to London, Collins fights Cassan Dro in a Lucha libre event in the Roundhouse, ultimately losing and being unmasked.

 In 2014, Collins was cast in British feature film The Hatching as Stan.
 It was directed by Michael Anderson.
 Collins stars alongside Andrew Potts and Thomas Turgoose.
 The following year he had a bit part in time-travel comedy Time Slips, directed by Stephen Hyams.

-In August 2016 Collins made a return to TV, four years after his conviction, becoming a regular presenter on FanTV.
+In August 2016, Collins made a return to TV, four years after his conviction, becoming a regular presenter on FanTV.
 The show attracted a small audience and was cancelled a few months later.

 Music

-After failing to be chosen to represent the United Kingdom in the 2010 Eurovision Song Contest, on 22 January 2010 Collins announced on RTÉ's The Late Late Show his intention to seek the nomination to represent Ireland.
+After failing to be chosen to represent the United Kingdom in the 2010 Eurovision Song Contest, on 22 January 2010, Collins announced on RTÉ's The Late Late Show his intention to seek the nomination to represent Ireland.
 His proposed song was written by Boyzone star Ronan Keating.
 RTÉ confirmed on 9 February 2010 the song had not been shortlisted for the Irish final.

 In 2007, Collins signed a three-album deal with Universal.
 Because of other commitments the first album (titled Another Side) was never released and subsequently the deal was called off.
 Collins stated in an interview with Reveal magazine (2012) that he would like to resume his efforts to release music in the future.

 Writing

-In September 2009 Collins' autobiography Good Times! was published by Ebury Press.
+In September 2009, Collins' autobiography Good Times! was published by Ebury Press.
 An audiobook followed.